Gaumont: Production

-Directors such as Abel Gance and the early animator Emile Cohl worked for the studio at one time or another.
+Abel Gance, a director and the early animator Emile Cohl worked for the studio at one time or another.
 The company has also produced television shows, including seven animated series: Highlander: The Animated Series, Space Goofs, The Magician, Dragon Flyz, F Is for Family, and Sky Dancers (the second and third are based on their respective toy lines), and the very popular Oggy and the Cockroaches.
-The company also began production in its American unit Gaumont International Television on two series: Hannibal and Hemlock Grove.
+The company also produced two series through its American unit Gaumont International Television: Hannibal and Hemlock Grove.
 The studio has been described as a mini-major studio.

 Corporate structure

 Ciné Par is a majority shareholder with 69.92% of the voting rights: this entity is controlled by CEO Nicolas Seydoux.
 The other private shareholders are First Eagle Investment Management, Bolloré, and Groupe Industriel Marcel Dassault.
 The company has a free float of 416,784 shares, which represents 9.75% of the capital and 5.99% of the voting rights.